clinaresl/table/README.md

 	}
 ```

-Note that the contents of any cell can contain a newline character `\n`.
-If so,
+Note that the contents of any cell can contain any newline characters `\n`.
+If
-the text is split in as many lines as needed.
+so, the text is split in as many lines as needed, i.e., `table` supports
+multi-line cells.

 ## Third step: Printing tables ##

 The last step consists of printing the contents of any table.
 By definition,
-tables are stringers and thus, all this is required is just to print the
+tables are stringers and thus, all that is required is just to print the
 contents with a `Print`-like function:

 ``` Go